yigitabdulla/Data-Scraper/README.md

 # Second Hand Car App

-This repository contains a Second Hand Car App implemented in Python using the Tkinter library for the graphical user interface and Selenium for web scraping.
+This repository contains a Second Hand Car App implemented in Python using the Tkinter library for user interface and Selenium for web scraping.
 The app allows users to filter and search for second-hand cars based on various criteria such as brand, model, year, and price range.
 Additionally, it provides a scraping feature to fetch data from a car sales website.

 ## Features